hardcore-os/naruto/README.md

-# kangaroo
+# naruto
-🦘Kangaroo is a CXX adaptor to Prometheus
+naruto is a CXX adaptor to Prometheus